-Even if it is, it can still follow these six steps to become a more efficient Service Desk in 2017.
+Even if it is, it can still follow these six steps to become a more efficient service desk.

 Take the time to assess your service desk’s strengths and weaknesses.
 What do you do well?
 What aspects of your service delivery strategy could use a little fine tuning?